 Segregation of the Roma also occurs in some mainstream schools through the existence of segregated classes.
-This is the case in Bulgaria, the Czech Republic, Finland, Greece, Hungary, Latvia, Romania, Slovakia, Slovenia and Croatia.
-In Poland there were a number of segregated 'Roma classes' or 'remedial classes' which followed a special curriculum but the situation is gradually improving.
-In 2008, the Minister of Education decided to stop the creation of new Roma classes and to abolish the existing Roma classes within a period of two years (2009-2010).
-This means that as of 2011 there should be no more Roma classes in Poland.
-In 2008, there were 68 Roma-only classes in Croatia.
+This is the case in Bulgaria, Croatia, the Czech Republic, Finland, Greece, Hungary, Latvia, Romania, Slovakia and Slovenia.
+In Poland there were a number of segregated 'Roma classes' or 'remedial classes' which followed a special curriculum but the situation has been gradually improving since 2008.
+As of 2011 there should be no more Roma classes in Poland.
+In Croatia, the number of Roma-only classes has been increasing continuously since 2004, despite certain measures taken by the Government in recent years to tackle segregation.
 In Slovakia 'zero-grade' classes have been established for children who are not expected to be able to absorb the standard curriculum as a result of their social and linguistic environment.
 Although formulated neutrally, these measures have in practice been aimed most specifically at Roma children, and Roma children are also their almost exclusive beneficiaries.
 In Finland, the Roma are streamed into special education classes more often than other pupils.

-There are only a few instances where segregated classes have been challenged under national legal systems, for instance in Bulgaria, Denmark, Finland, Greece, Hungary, Romania and Slovakia.
-In Finland there has been one case where de facto segregation of immigrant children at school was successfully challenged.
-In Greece intervention by the Ombudsman was necessary to ensure that the public authorities in the Peloponnese provided temporary classrooms for Roma children who had been excluded from a school on the basis that the building's facilities were inadequate.
-In 2003, 57 Croatian citizens of Roma origin lodged a complaint before the ECtHR arguing that they had been segregated at primary school on the grounds of their racial or ethnic origin.
-The Court found that there had been a difference in treatment based on ethnic origin and that such separations, resulting from a lack of command of the Croatian language, had not been objectively justified, appropriate and necessary.
+There are only a few instances where segregated classes have been challenged under national legal systems, for instance in Bulgaria, Croatia, Denmark, Finland, Greece, Hungary,216 Romania and Slovakia.
+In Finland there has been one case where de facto segregation of immigrant children at school was successfully challenged.217 In Greece intervention by the Ombudsman was necessary to ensure that the public authorities in the Peloponnese provided temporary classrooms for Roma children who had been excluded from a school on the basis that the building's facilities